sivagrid/angular-server-side-rendering/README.md

 go to the cloned folder, run `npm install`

 ## Build and serve
+`ng serve`: Angular CLI serve command

-Run `ng build` to build the project.
+`ng build`: to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+`npm run universal`: